iPad vs iPad Pro: Which is Right for You? [September 2020]

 One of the strongest reasons to choose iOS as a platform for your device is the lively accessory market supported by dozens of OEMs and manufacturers.
 Whether you’re looking for cases and screen protectors, adapters and dongles, or any other accessory made inside Apple’s MFi program, there’s an entire library of add-ons for your iPad, no matter which you decide to buy.
 But, as with most of the categories on this list, the iPad Pro lives up to its name with some additional abilities not included with the standard $329 iPad.

 One quick search on Amazon will reveal thousands of accessories for this year’s iPad refresh, from screen protectors and cases to Bluetooth keyboard covers, stands, and protective skins.
 You’re likely to find exactly what you’re looking for to customize your iPad, so long as you’re willing to give up some of the extra functionality granted by the iPad Pro.
 For example, you can turn your iPad into a laptop-like device, but you’ll have to rely on Bluetooth to connect your devices.
-Styluses are a big one here: there’s no formal stylus support included in the iPad, so you’ll have to rely on cheap third-party additions or expensive alternatives that promise to try and restore the same kind of functionality we’ve seen from Samsung’s S-Pen or the Apple Pencil.
+Unfortunately, if you’re upgrading from a 2017 or a 2018 iPad, you’ll need to buy new a new case.

-Also, if you’re looking for more storage than 32GB, Apple sells a 128GB model for an additional $100, and a cellular version is also available for an additional $120 on top of whichever version of the iPad you choose.
-Most people will probably go with the basic 32GB model for $329, but if you’re truly concerned about storage, the 128GB model isn’t a terrible choice, even at its higher price.
+Of course, Apple sells a 128GB model for an additional $100, and a cellular version through the carrier of your choice (or unlocked) sells for an additional $120 on top of whichever version of the iPad you choose (meaning a 32GB cellular iPad will run you $459).
+Most people will probably choose with the basic 32GB model for $329, but if you’re truly concerned about storage, you’ll need to bump up to that 128GB version.

 Which Should You Buy?